-I am an Economist at the Organisation for Economic Co-operation and Development (OECD) and a Research Fellow at the Institut Convergences Migrations.
+I am an Economist at the Organisation for Economic Co-operation and Development (OECD) and a Research Fellow at the Institut Convergences Migrations and Sorbonne Economics Center.
 I obtained my PhD in economics from Paris School of Economics under the supervision of Hillel Rapoport and Ariell Reshef.

 Before joining the OECD, I worked as a Teaching and Research Fellow at the University of Paris 1 Panthéon-Sorbonne and Lecturer at the Paris Institute of Political Studies (Sciences Po).
-I was a visiting scholar at Harvard University and the Institute for Employment Research (IAB).
-Prior to my Ph.D., I worked as a junior economist at Global Source Partners (Istanbul office).
+I was a visiting scholar at Harvard University and German Institute for Employment Research.
+Prior to my PhD, I worked as a junior economist at Global Source Partners (Istanbul office).

 Research fields: International Migration, Labor Economics, Trade and Agglomeration Economies